 If you look at the hands, you will immediately notice the ‘seconds’ hand on the 5711/1A as opposed to the two hands dial of the 3700/1A.
 It is a matter of taste and convenience probably, but the dial of the 3700/1A appears to be more soothing.

-When the Nautilus was introduced, Patek Philippe used the mechanical automatic winding movement caliber 28-255C.
-This ultra thin movement was based on Jaeger-LeCoultre caliber 920 movement and therefore the same movement as used in the Audemars Piguet Royal Oak reference 5402 of 1972.
-This movement, now only being used by Audemars Piguet as caliber 2121, is only 3.05mm in height (including rotor) and does not feature a second hand.
+When the Nautilus was introduced, Patek Philippe used the mechanical automatic winding movement calibre 28-255C.
+This ultra-thin movement was based on Jaeger-LeCoultre calibre 920 movement and therefore the same movement as used in the Audemars Piguet Royal Oak reference 5402 of 1972.
+This movement, now only being used by Audemars Piguet as calibre 2121 (and Vacheron Constantin uses their own version it in their Overseas Ultra-Thin), is only 3.05mm in height (including rotor) and does not feature a second hand.
 The rotor uses rails to roll on instead of ball bearings.

-The Nautilus 5711/1A has a mechanical automatic winding movement caliber 324 S C inside.
-In-house developed and manufacured by Patek Philippe.
+The Nautilus 5711/1A has a mechanical automatic winding movement calibre 324 S C inside.
+In-house developed and manufactured by Patek Philippe.
 A beautiful finished and constructed movement, but not as flat as its predecessor.
-Also, as you can see on the pictures below, the movement is visible through the caseback on the current Nautilus model.
+Also, as you can see on the pictures below, the movement is visible through the case back on the current Nautilus model.

-Because of the three-part constructued case, caliber 324 S C movement, the appearance of the 5711/1A is a bit different from the 3700/1A model.
+Because of the three-part constructed case, calibre 324 S C movement, the appearance of the 5711/1A is a bit different from the 3700/1A model.
 It is thicker, it has more space between dial and sapphire crystal (due to the second hand) and has a transparent case back.
 However, Patek Philippe succeeded in maintaining the sleek and elegant design of the Nautilus.

-The question that remains is: “Which one should I buy?”
-That’s not an easy question to answer though, as the buyer of such a timepiece is mainly driven on emotional arguments.
-However, despite that you can’t go wrong with either of these watches, there are some differences in the construction of the case, movement and dial that might trigger the purist to go for the Nautilus reference 3700/1A.
-If you admire the Nautilus design, heritage and perfect Patek Philippe-finish but you don’t want to have a pre-owned watch or the worries of high repair costs of a vintage watch, you might want to go for the modern Nautilus 5711/1A.
+Today, the difference in price between the vintage Patek Philippe Nautilus 3700/1A and the 5711/1A is bigger than ever, so it has mainly become a matter of resources or budget.
+That said, you can’t go wrong with either of these watches, there are some differences in the construction of the case, movement and dial that might trigger the purist to go for the Nautilus reference 3700/1A.
+If you admire the Nautilus design, heritage and perfect Patek Philippe-finish but you don’t have the resources for it or don’t want to have the worries about it being vintage, you might want to go for the modern Nautilus 5711/1A.